Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

 ---
 Generate Shared Access Signature (SAS) Token for the Blob:

-7. Within the images container in your Storage Account, locate and select the *secretimage.png* blob that was recently uploaded.From the blob's overview interface, click `Generate SAS` in the left-hand menu.
+7. Within the images container in your Storage Account, locate and select the *secretimage.png* blob that was recently uploaded.From the blob's overview interface, click `Generate SAS` in the left-hand menu:

     ![7](./assets/snapshot10.png)

-8. Provide the following details to generate the SAS token and Click `Generate SAS token and URL`.
+8. Provide the following details to generate the SAS token and Click `Generate SAS token and URL`:

    * **Permissions**= Select only the **Read** permission .
 This restrictive permission set is crucial for adherence to the principle of least privilege.
    * **Start and expiry date/time** define a practical expiration period (e.g., 24 hours from the current timestamp) suitable for the duration of the laboratory exercise.